tumi8/INSALATA/README.md

 The ZabbixFirewallDump collector module requires the [FFFUU](https://github.com/diekmann/Iptables_Semantics/tree/master/haskell_tool) application to simplify the gathered firewall rules on the management unit.
 The executable of the tool must be located at `/etc/insalata/template/fffuu/fffuu`.
 In addition, this collector module requires an installed Zabbix server.
 Which data the Zabbix Server must store about the network components is listed in the documentation of the collector module.

+The TcpdumpHostCollector collector module requires an installation of [TCPDUMP](http://www.tcpdump.org/tcpdump_man.html) on every device used for collecting.

+The NmapService collector module requires [Nmap](https://nmap.org/) installed on the devices used for scanning.

 ### Python requirements ###